-We consult with patients and families during a virtual one-hour telemedicine appointment — covered by insurance.
+We consult with patients, care partners, and families during a virtual telemedicine appointment — covered by insurance.

 Think of it as a remote doctor’s appointment online.
 We can provide additional insights and resources in one consultation, or as many as you like.